2018 NFL roster cuts tracker: Follow along as all 32 teams cut down to their final 53

 Tampa Bay Buccaneers

-Players cut to reach 53: RB Charles Sims
+Players cut to reach 53: RB Charles Sims, DB Josh Robinson, S Keith Tandy, S Godwin Igwebuike

 NFC West